 - Automotive Radar

 What Kind of Assembly Process can You Adopt While Using a Radar PCB?

-An assembly process is an essential step in order to determine what kind of an organization you want your Radar PCB to operate in.
+An assembly process is an essential step in order to determining what kind of organization you want your Radar PCB to operate in.

 The decision of what kind of assembly process you should opt for depends on your choice and requirements.

-Surface mount and through-hole are the two most common ways of assembling components on a Radar PCB.
+Surface mount and through-hole are the two most common ways of assembling components on a Radar circuit board.

 Types of assembly processes for radar PCB

 Through-hole mounting was the first technique to be utilized for printed circuit boards in general.

 When assembling a Radar PCB, the through-hole mounting process requires you to insert component leads into holes that have been drilled into the board itself.

 Through-hole mounting technology provides you with a stronger connection than surface mount technology due to the fact that the leads run the whole length of the board, rather than being soldered to the board as with surface mounting.